Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-get-campsites.md

 }
 ```

+## Benefits of Organized Endpoints

+By organizing our endpoints in separate files by resource, we gain several benefits:

+1. **Better organization** - Endpoints are grouped by resource, making it easier to find and modify them.
+2. **Improved maintainability** - Each resource's endpoints are contained in a single file, reducing the complexity of `Program.cs`.
+3. **Scalability** - As your application grows, you can add new endpoint classes without cluttering `Program.cs`.

 ## Conclusion

 In this chapter, we've created our first API endpoints using Entity Framework Core to retrieve campsite data from our database.
 We've learned how to:

+1. Organize endpoints by resource in separate files
-1. Create an endpoint to get all campsites
+2. Create an endpoint to get all campsites
-2. Create an endpoint to get a specific campsite by ID
+3. Create an endpoint to get a specific campsite by ID
-3. Include related data in our queries
+4. Include related data in our queries
-4. Handle errors and return appropriate HTTP responses
+5. Handle errors and return appropriate HTTP responses

 These endpoints demonstrate the power of Entity Framework Core: we can write simple, expressive queries in C# that are translated to SQL at runtime, and we can easily include related data in our queries.